-Transforming raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making is the goal of Business Intelligence and is not only of highest priority at Robotics Centre but a crucial part of digital transformation.
-A Key aspect of achieving this goal is the use of advanced Big Data Analytics and Artificial Intelligence.
+Transforming raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making is the goal of Business Intelligence and is not only of the highest priority at Robotics Centre but a crucial part of digital transformation.
+A key aspect of achieving this goal is the use of advanced Big Data Analytics and Artificial Intelligence.
 There are 4 major categories of analytics which increase in complexity, but also significantly increase in value.
 Each category can be thought of as answering a unique question with respect to your data.

 Real-Time Analytics – What is happening?